ajavamind/A3DCamera/docs/PhotoBooth.md

 ## Notes
 In Photo Booth mode the app must be placed in developer mode with the "Stay awake" option turned on.
-This is needed to keep the app running for 7 hours in the photo booth when power is connected to also charge the XBP.
+This is needed to keep the app running for 7 hours in the photo booth when power is connected to charge the XBP.

 Since the booth may run for hours, all Android devices used by require developer mode to prevent a timeout turn off.
 The device has to be charging to not sleep.

+# Photo Booth Configuration

+documentation is a work in progress